wikimedia/mediawiki-services-chromium-render/README.md

 ## Local set up and development
 1. Install dependencies with `npm install`
+2. Set the `APP_ENABLE_CANCELLABLE_PROMISES` environment variable to `true`, otherwise application will fail.
-2. Start the service with `npm start`
+3. Start the service with `npm start`.
-3. Use the service by visiting the following pages in a web browser:
+4. Use the service by visiting the following pages in a web browser:
     * Legal size, easy to read on mobile devices: http://localhost:3030/en.wikipedia.org/v1/pdf/Book/legal/mobile
     * A4: http://localhost:3030/en.wikipedia.org/v1/pdf/Book/a4/desktop
-4. Perform tests with `npm test`
+5. Perform tests with `npm test`
-5. Identify test coverage with `npm run coverage`
+6. Identify test coverage with `npm run coverage`

 ## Requests
 [server.js](server.js) is the service entry point.
 It immediately invokes